Discrete Inclusions of C*-algebras: Introduction

 \end{thmalpha}

-Our Theorem \ref{thmalpha:Main} is inspired from \cite[Theorem A]{MR3948170} and is its state-free C*-analogue.
-We shall now briefly delineate their parallels.
-We trace \emph{quasi-normalizers} from work of Popa \cite{MR1729488} and the study of \emph{quasi-regular subfactors} in \cite{MR3801484} (i.e. the quasi-normalizer is a weakly dense $*$-subalgebra of $M$), which are equivalently discrete subfactors in the sense described above \cite[Prop 3.22]{MR3948170}.
-Our definition, however, required fine-tuning so that $\PQN(A\subset B)$ can still be detected by the UTC instrumentarium.
-In fact, the heart of the proof for Theorem \ref{thmalpha:Main} involves showing that $\PQN(A\subset B)$ is an algebra, which demands heavy use of the abstract machinery of \emph{operator algebras in UTCs} developed in \cite{JP17, MR3948170}.

 In the above correspondence, the map from left to right is essentially taking the projective quasi-normalizer of the inclusion, while the map from right to left is taking the \emph{reduced crossed product} by a connected $\cC$-graded C*-algebra $\bbB$ through the action $\cC\overset{F}{\curvearrowright}A$ (Construction \ref{const:realizedredC*alg}).
-Therefore all generalized crossed products by UTC actions by connected $\cC$-graded C*-algebras are precisely characterized as the irreducible inclusions in $\CDisc$.
-And to do that we adapt the \emph{realization}/crossed product and \emph{underlying algebra} functors of C. Jones and Penneys to our setting.
-There are nonetheless a number of features and structures of C*-algebras and their modules that do not arise in the world of factors and vice versa.
+For the latter, we adapt the \emph{realization}/crossed product and \emph{underlying algebra} functors of C. Jones and Penneys to our setting.
+The heart of this proof involves showing that $\PQN(A\subset B)$ is a *-algebra (see Lemma~\ref{lem:deltaproperties}), which demands heavy use of the abstract machinery of \emph{operator algebras in UTCs} developed in \cite{JP17, MR3948170}.

-We study a unital inclusion $A\subset B,$ with a faithful conditional expectation $E$ by looking at its canonical $B$-$A$ right C*-correspondence $\cB.$ The completion of $B$ when regarded with the right $A$-valued inner product $\langle b_1\mid b_2 \rangle_A:= E(b_1^*b_2)$ yields $\cB$ as a right $A$ Hilbert C*-module, with a dense faithful copy of $B$ denoted by $B\Omega$ and a left $B$-action by multiplication.
-Notice the inclusion has finite Pimsner--Popa index if and only if $\cB=B\Omega$ \cite[Theorem 1]{MR1642530}.
-Since C*-algebras often lack a canonical choice of state, unlike $\rm{II}_1$-factors, we focus our attention solely on $\cB$.
-In this manuscript we will show how to exploit the natural advantages, and how to overcome the difficulties afforded by this framework.
-For example, there is no bounded right $B$-action on $\cB$.
-This is a substantial structural difference with discrete subfactors $(N,\tau)\subset M$ since there is a canonical right $M$-action on $L^2(M,E\circ\tau)$ constructed using Tomita-Takesaki theory.
+It follows as a direct corollary to Theorem~\ref{thmalpha:Main} that every irreducible C*-discrete inclusion arises as a crossed product by an outer action of a UTC.